lewisacidic/jagged-array/README.md

 # jagged-array
-Multidimensional [jr]agged array support for the PyData ecosysem
+Multidimensional [jr]agged array support for the PyData ecosystem